Discover our agriculture and farming resources

 - Lower competition with the maize crop

-- More biomass underground
+- More biomass underground from the tall fescue's root structure

-- Less risk of structural damage from harvest machinery
+- Less risk of structural damage from harvest machinery and a more flexible harvest window

-- More resistant to extreme weather conditions
+- More resistant in extreme weather conditions versus bare ground

 - Reduces soil erosion and nutrient leaching